heroiclabs/nakama-dotnet/README.md

 In order to pass tests for Satori, the Satori console must be populated with sample data available via a button in its GUI.
 Then you can test the SDK with `dotnet test Satori.Tests/Satori.Tests.csproj`.

-## Generate Docs
+## Generate Codedocs

-nakama-dotnet API docs are generated with Doxygen and deployed to GitHub pages.
+The code documentation is generated with Doxygen and deployed to GitHub pages.
+You will need to install and add Doxygen tool to your system path (on macOS you can use `brew install doxygen`).

-When changing the API comments, rerun Doxygen and commit the changes in `docs/*`.

-To run Doxygen:

 ```
-brew install doxygen
-cd docs/
-doxygen
+task -v codedocs
 ```

 # Licenses